prabindh/mygpu/README.md

 - Nvidia GPU and recent drivers

+### Note

--- On Hybrid systems/ notebooks with multiple GPUs - Refer https://alteredqualia.com/texts/optimus/
+- On Hybrid systems/ notebooks with multiple GPUs, force application to use Nvidia GPU - Refer https://alteredqualia.com/texts/optimus/

--- On Tegra systems, Chrome seems to be using SwiftShader by default, so perform the manual step of identification (#manual)
+- On Tegra systems, Chrome seems to be using SwiftShader by default, so perform the manual step of identification (#manual)

 ## How to get CUDA compute capability <a name="howto"></a>